dbohlender/canfar.github.io/docs/tutorial.md

 ssh ubuntu@[floating_ip]
 {% endhighlight %}

-For batch processing to work, it is presently necessary for you to create an account on the VM with your CANFAR username (with a copy of the ssh public key so that you may connect):
+For batch processing to work, it is presently necessary for you to create an account on the VM with your CANFAR username (with a copy of the ssh public key so that you may connect).
+Remember "[username]" is your CANFAR username (without "-canfar").

 {% highlight bash %}
 sudo adduser --gecos "" [username] # will prompt you to set password